zoj613/OccuSpytial/README.rst

 TO DO
 -----
-* Add a folder with dummy data
+* Add a folder with dummy data and a tutorial notebook.
-* Add a function that simulates the ICAR precision matrix given any total site number.
+* Figure out how to display the progress bar while using this package inside ipython / ipython-notebook / jupyter-console.
-* Add more novel spatial occupancy models
+* Add more spatial occupancy models